Here are 10 of the most life-changing minimalist practices that we use as a minimal family!

-When I decided that I wanted to become more minimal I had no idea how life changing it would be.
+When I decided that I wanted to become more minimal I had no idea how life-changing it would be.
 I thought I would declutter a few items and everything would go back to normal.
-Today I am sharing 10 minimalist practices that are life changing.
-In the process of becoming more minimal my house changed, but so did the way I think about everything.
+Today I am sharing 10 minimalist practices that are life-changing.
+In the process of becoming more minimal my house changed, but so did the way I think about everything. (contains affiliate links)

-Here are 10 ways that my life changed while becoming more minimalist.
-These are in no particular order, but are all equally important.
+My life seriously changed while becoming more minimal.
+These changes are in no particular order but are all equally important.

 Interesting things Happened!

 It turned out I never needed any of the items I removed from my bag.
 I actually forgot I even stored that bag in my car LOL.

 The emergency item bag was found a year later never touched ha ha.